Can You Eat a Hamburger on a Renal Diet

 Of course, you should speak with your physician and/or nutritionist to make sure that you are following guidelines for your specific case, but there are delicious options out there for you.
 Be sure to monitor you fluid intake and avoid salting your food.
 Instead, opt for delicious salt-free seasoning choices like fresh or dried herbs and spices.

-Cooking out can still be enjoyable to matter what your dietary restrictions.
-You can cook out while on dialysis and enjoy your food.
+Cooking out can still be enjoyable to matter what your dietary restrictions are.
+You can cook out while on a renal diet and enjoy your food.